Thejas3/Projects/README.md

-# Projects
+# University Projects
 Projects

-Hello, Here are all my projects that I have created so far, including my projects from my Computer Science Class aswell as personal projects.
+Hello, Here are all my projects that I have created so far, only including my projects from my Computer Science classes.